DonBoscoBlaiseA/AWS-Cloud-Practitioner-Notes/AWS Notes.md

 Amazon Keyspaces: NoSQL database (When you want to use Apache Cassandra database)

 Relational Database Services in AWS:
 RDS: Relational Database Service.
-Supports several SQL engines like MySQL, MariaDB(fork of MySQL), Potgres, Oracle, MsSQL, Aurora
+Supports several SQL engines like MySQL, MariaDB(fork of MySQL), Postgres, Oracle, MsSQL, Aurora
 Aurora: Fully managed database of either MySQL or Postgres(When you need highly available, scalable, durable, secure relational db for MySQL or Postgres)
 Aurora Serverless: Serverless on-demand version of Aurora(autoscaling, can pause when not in use and save money).
 Startup latency when resuming from pause
 RDS on VMware: When you want to deploy RDS supported SQL engines on-premise.
 On-premise datacenter must be using VMware for server virtualization

-Redshift: Data Warehouse in AWS (petabyte-size data warehouse)
+Redshift: Data Warehouse in AWS (petabyte-size data warehouse).
+Datawarehouses for Online Analytical Processing(OLAP)
 ElasticCache: Managed database of the in-memory and caching databases like Redis or Memcached (Improve performance of application by adding a caching layer in-front of web-server or database)
 Neptune: Managed graph database.
 Data is represented as interconnected nodes (When you need to understand connection between data)
 Amazon Timestream: Time series database.
 Eg. IOT devices send time sensitive information